na-na-hi/renget/archive/how2playba.md

 >Misc. info
 Feel free to use the speedup tickets, you'll have a billion of them lying around.
-There has never been a 2x event on the crafting chamber, so there's no point in saving your crafting materials up.
+There has never been a 2x event on the crafting chamber, so there's no point in saving your keystones.

 ## Events
 (the story ones, not 2x ones)